French | 中文 | Deutsch | Nederlandse | Portuguesa | English

 Users residing in certain countries, including the EU, are afforded certain rights regarding their personal information.
 Except where an exception or exemption applies, these rights include the ability to access, correct, and request deletion of your personal information.
 While these rights are not applicable globally, all MI users can manage their personal information.

-Data minimization: At all times, MI collects, processes and stores only the minimum amount of personal data needed to deliver specific, individual features of its products and services, as described in this Policy.
+Data minimisation: At all times, MI collects, processes and stores only the minimum amount of personal data needed to deliver specific, individual features of its products and services, as described in this Policy.

 To enforce your data rights, modify or delete the personal information you’ve provided to us, please contact us as described below (see "Contact Us").
 We may retain certain information as required by law or as necessary for our legitimate business purposes.